llnl/OGhidra/README.md

 Perform comprehensive security assessment of a binary.

 **Using GUI**:
-1. Click **"📥 Analyze Imports"** to identify libraries and system calls
+1. Click **"Analyze Imports"** to identify libraries and system calls
-2. Click **"🔤 Analyze Strings"** to find hardcoded credentials, URLs, or suspicious patterns
+2. Click **"Analyze Strings"** to find hardcoded credentials, URLs, or suspicious patterns
-3. Click **"📊 Generate Software Report"** and select HTML format
+3. Click **"Generate Software Report"** and select HTML format
 4. Open the generated report in your browser for full security assessment

 **Using CLI**: